nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ---

-### Adding comment
+### Edit comment

-1. Deleting a show while all shows are being shown
+1. Edit comment show while all shows are being shown

     1. Prerequisites: List all shows using the `list` command.
 Multiple shows in the list.